-Course Student Learning How Practiced in this Course How Assessed in this Outcomes Students will know and understand how fundamental aspects of interpersonal communication processes work.
-Students will demonstrate knowledge of concepts and ability to classify, describe, and restate concepts about interpersonal communication processes Course during in-class activities and discussions, on midterm exams and in papers.
-Students will apply fundamental concepts in communication interactions.
-Students will demonstrate ability to apply concepts in class activities and discussions, on midterm exams, in papers, and in a group project during in-class activities and discussions, on midterm exams, and in papers.
-Students will analyze communication interactions using theoretical and applied constructs in order to enhance abilities and outcomes.
-Students will demonstrate the ability to recognize, label, describe, compare, and organize findings about theoretical and applied constructs and to shape outcomes in interactions during in-class activities and discussions, on midterm exams, and in papers.
-Students will synthesize and evaluate verbal and nonverbal communication behaviors across various interpersonal communication contexts.
-Students will demonstrate ability to integrate and make sound judgments about theoretical and applied constructs and to organize and share findings during in-class activities and discussions, on midterm exams, and in papers.
+Course Student Learning How Practiced in this Course How Assessed in this Outcomes Course Students will know and understand Students will demonstrate knowledge of during in-class activities and how fundamental aspects of concepts and ability to classify, describe, and discussions, on midterm exams interpersonal communication restate concepts about interpersonal and in papers. processes work. communication processes Students will apply fundamental Students will demonstrate ability to apply during in-class activities and concepts in communication concepts in class activities and discussions, on discussions, on midterm exams, interactions. midterm exams, in papers, and in a group and in papers. project Students will analyze communication Students will demonstrate the ability to during in-class activities and interactions using theoretical and recognize, label, describe, compare, and discussions, on midterm exams, applied constructs in order to organize findings about theoretical and applied and in papers. enhance abilities and outcomes. constructs and to shape outcomes in interactions Students will synthesize and evaluate Students will demonstrate ability to integrate during in-class activities and verbal and nonverbal communication and make sound judgments about theoretical and discussions, on midterm exams, behaviors across various applied constructs and to organize and share and in papers. interpersonal communication findings contexts. -